 The concentrated humanity within the citadel created additional needs, for harbors, canals, roads, fresh water, and waste disposal.
 These problems, and the need for fortifications, requires engineers and architects (who were often the same thing).

 Thousands of years after the invention of pottery, a pottery derivative and substitute emerged: glass.
 Initially glass was an extravagant luxury – the stained glass windows of a Medieval cathedral could cost more than the stonework which supported them – but with time glass became an economical, mass-produced item.
 During the Napoleonic Wars, the Emperor needed a way to keep his troops supplied with food, and offered prizes for useful inventions.
-A French brewer, Nicolas Appert, found that meat, fruits and vegetables – which spoiled more quickly than grain, oil and wine – could be funneled into champagne bottles, corked, and heated to high temperature and pressure, and this process prevented spoiling.
+A French brewer, Nicolas Appert, found that meat, fruits and vegetables – which spoiled more quickly than grain, oil, and wine – could be funneled into champagne bottles, corked, and heated to high temperature and pressure, and this process prevented spoiling.
 To remove the contents, Napoléon’s soldiers took a sword to the neck of the bottle.
 This was the origin of modern canning, which further extends the shelf-life of food, and allowed for yet more economical and efficient sustenance for the masses.

-Mass productions was key for other critical inventions related to pottery.
-There are bricks for fireplaces, easier to work than stone, making warmth possible for more people in the winter months, and allowing civilization to expand into the colder parts of the world.
-Those bricks also allowed for high-temperature furnaces to work metal, including precious metals, which was essential for minting early coins.
 Pottery also gave us some of our earliest sculptured art, as evidenced by the Venus of Willendorf.
 It also gave us tiles for floor and roofs; bricks for walls; inexpensive plates, cups, and serving bowls; small pieces of furniture; and even the small ‘counters’ for the early abacus and other accounting tools, which in turn became the playing pieces for the first board games.